 Along with the core feature set of customer relationship management, the best CRM solutions can tie into other business processes and information systems, especially sales and marketing solutions like marketing automation platforms, to provide a holistic view of a company’s business.

 Simply put, the Salesforce Sales Cloud has had the largest CRM market share for years, and for good reasons.
 Apart from being the most established and popular offering in the market, Salesforce provides best-of-breed functions and support across the CRM space.

-Along with the standard features of CRMs (e.g. – Contact Management, Lead Tracking, basic workflows, etc.) Salesforce has numerous enhancements to make the CRM more than just a simple tracking system.
+Along with the standard features of CRMs (e.g. – Contact Management, Lead Tracking, basic workflows, cloud-based CRM etc.) Salesforce has numerous enhancements to make the CRM more than just a simple tracking system.
 Of particular note is the Chatter social platform, which enables system users to easily collaborate on customers and leads.
 The platform offers lots of sales force automation functionality as well.

 The native iOS and Android mobile apps offer nearly full system functionality, which provides users with complete independence from a computer.
 This is particularly useful for field sales and business opportunities.

-Salesforce gives access to their AppExchange marketplace for third party applications and integration is a critical piece in extending Salesforce capabilities.
+The Salesforce AppExchange marketplace for third party applications and integration is a critical piece in extending Salesforce capabilities.
 This third party support combined with the platform’s powerful and simple customization abilities makes Salesforce the leader in integrations and information tailoring.
 The system’s user interface is very easy to use as well, making adoption a breeze.

 The main downsides to Salesforce are its price, which is among the highest in the market, and the lack of a self-hosting option (a cloud computing system is the only option).

-Microsoft Dynamics is arguably the second most popular CRM after Salesforce.
-Dynamics offers all of the standard CRM features, but truly excels in a few areas.
+Microsoft Dynamics CRM is arguably the second most popular CRM vendor, a viable Salesforce alternative.
+Dynamics CRM offers all of the standard CRM features, but truly excels in a few areas.
 Foremost of these is reporting: MS Dynamics has an incredibly powerful and detailed reporting engine.
 The platform’s built-in analytics enable users to create meta-reports to gain business intelligence far beyond simple “which opportunities are assigned to which person”.
 It also has extensive automation abilities, including some of the best workflow management in the market.